11. Handling Categorical Data

 ## array([0.15987632, 0.40014551, 0.31065842, 0.09839942, 0.03092033])

-We would like to verify whether the corresponding proportions are equal to each other (up to some sampling error):
+We would like to verify whether the corresponding proportions are equal (up to some sampling error):

-In other words, we are interested whether the categorical data in the two groups come from the same discrete probability distribution.
+In other words, we want to determine whether the categorical data in the two groups come from the same discrete probability distribution.

 for all \(i=1,\dots,l\), the test statistic this time is equal to:

-which is a variation on the one-sample theme presented in Section 11.4.4.
+which is a variation on the one-sample theme presented in the previous subsection.

 T = n1 * np.sum( (p1-pp)**2 / pp ) + n2 * np.sum( (p2-pp)**2 / pp )